Vejaler/Vejaler.github.io/_pages/Overview.md

 #### Vejaler is a commercial rendering engine built using the Vulkan API, designed for developers who want control over their graphics pipeline without starting from scratch.

-#### Whether you're building a video game, simulation, or interactive 3D application, Vejaler helps you save time by providing a robust foundation that you can build on or extend.

-#### It is ideal for experienced developers looking to bypass boilerplate code and focus on the creative and technical aspects of their project.

 <br>